Before you start

 Any layer can be used as a mask, including vector shapes, text layers, images with transparency channels, groups, and more.

 When you use a layer as a mask, a mask object is created, which includes the mask and any layers it is masking.
-The mask is then applied to all the siblings above it in on the z-index until it reaches:
+A mask object can be identified in the Layers panel by a at the base denoting the mask, and an upward-facing arrow along the layers being masked.

 - Another mask or mask object